kvkeerthi/Heat3.0/README.md

     - Will creates v2 template
     - Will creates SI with shared IP using v2 Template
     - Will create Interface Route Tables Route Prefix and route will be attached to right interface of the SI

+contrail-sc.env

+    - Will creates Mangement,Left,Right VN's
+    - Will creates v1 template
+    - Will creates SI with shared IP & Static-Route using v1 Template
+    - Will create and attach NW Policy for LEFT and RIGHT VN's.